jng20/sort-o_NatchoPatcho/README.md

  * Comparisons for size 100: 9,604 comparisons
  * Comparisons for size 200: 39,204 comparisons

 **Explanation:** A swap is only made if two elements are out of order.
-If the array is already in ascending order, no swaps will be made.
+If the array is already in ascending order, no swaps will be made, so the time complexity for swaps is constant, or O(1).
+This is reflected, as the number of swaps for size 100 and 200 are the same.
 The algorithm does not end when the array is sorted, but rather when n-1 passes have been completed.
 So, there are on the order of n passes each of which have on the order of n comparisons, making the total number of comparisons on the order of n^2.
-This would make the time complexity, at best case, O(n^2).
+This would make the time complexity for comparisons, at best case, O(n^2).
+This is reflected, as the number of comparisons between size 100 and 200 quadruples, while the size only doubles.

 ### Worst Case
 * Arrangement: Sorted, descending